cap-js/docs/node.js/cds-i18n.md

 | /cap/samples/bookstore/srv | | |
 | /cap/samples/bookstore | 🎯 |  |

-> Note on _reverse order_: means entries in `app`  override same entries in `db`, etc.
+> Note on _reverse order_: means entries in `app`  override same entries in `db`, and so on.

 #### 4. Result: i18n folders used by bundle

-So we would end up in having found these four directories from which we would load *.properties* files subsequently:
+So, we would end up in having found these four directories from which we would load *.properties* files subsequently:

 ```js
 [dev] cds repl